Atika-Amin/Amazon_Clone/README.md

-A responsive clone of the Amazon homepage, built using HTML and CSS.
+A clone of the Amazon homepage, built using HTML and CSS.
 This project replicates Amazon’s layout, styling, and structure to practice frontend skills and focus on CSS design consistency.

 🚀 Features
-Responsive Design: Adjusts layout based on screen size for an optimal viewing experience on mobile, tablet, and desktop.
 Grid Layout: Uses CSS Grid for clean and organized sections.
 CSS Styling: Custom styles to match Amazon’s look and feel, including fonts, colors, and spacing.
 📁 Project Structure